Wykerd/react-av/apps/docs/src/pages/en/text-track-hooks.md

 **Parameters:** `id: string`

 **Returns:** `[VTTCue[], VTTCue[]]` where the first element is all the cues and the second element is the active cues.

+## useMediaTextTrackList()

+Access the list of text tracks for the current media element.
+This hook returns a list of `TextTrack` objects.
+These values are reactive and will update when the text tracks change.

+**Returns:** `TextTrack[]` the list of text tracks for the current media element.